 Frequently Asked Questions

-Backend-Agnostic Architecture
+Backend-Agnostic Architecture & Core Concepts

-What is backend-agnostic architecture?
+What is a backend-agnostic architecture?

 What are the benefits of adopting a backend-agnostic approach?